 I ran my first community campaign at the age of fifteen, when we won a battle with central government over some local authority boundaries, and I have been campaigning ever since.

 Over the years, the causes have included Europe, human rights and democracy, youth enterprise and skills development, public-private-community partnerships, better help for entrepreneurs, rights for people with disabilities, responsible business, sustainability, the Good Later Life and creating a society that respects, values and supports carers, and encouraging employers to help their working carers.

-I am thrilled to be part of the organising group for what promises to be a very exciting event in the Eden Project in Cornwall November 2-4 2022: called Anthropy.
+I am thrilled to be one of the original Anthropists and to be supporting the Anthropy 2023 event in the Eden Project in Cornwall November 1-3 2023: called Anthropy.